darinz/Statistics/Python/18_simple_linear_regression.md

 - $R^2$ measures goodness of fit
 - Always check assumptions and diagnostics
 - Report coefficients, intervals, and model fit
 - Regression does not prove causation without proper design
+- Use the Python functions for comprehensive, reproducible analysis